radiopiclub/radiopiclub.github.io/documents_en.md

 RadioPi can help you to:
 - Control your rig, run FT8, log QSO, and upload to LoTW.
-- Access your rig@home by your mobile phone, when you take a walk in a park.
+- Control your rig@home by your mobile phone, when you take a walk in a park.
 - Go to field operation without your laptop computer.